Hygiene factors are not the same as motivators!

-Despite its wide acceptance, Herzberg's theory has its detractors.
+Despite its wide acceptance, the theory has its detractors.
 Some say its methodology does not address the notion that when things are going well people tend to look at the things they enjoy about their job.
 When things are going badly, however, they tend to blame external factors.

 Another common criticism is the fact that the theory assumes a strong correlation between job satisfaction and productivity.
 Herzberg's methodology did not address this relationship, therefore this assumption needs to be correct for his findings to have practical relevance.

 To apply the theory, you need to adopt a two stage process to motivate people.
 Firstly, you need eliminate the dissatisfactions they're experiencing and, secondly, you need to help them find satisfaction.